Zilliqa/ZIP/zips/zip-11.md

 (which gets distributed daily) then distributes back the reward to the delegators in proportion to their stake.

-ZIP-9 proposes several key changes in the tokenomic design of ZIL tokens.
+ZIP-9 somewhat complements ZIP-3 by proposing several key changes in the tokenomic design of ZIL tokens.
 The most pertinent change for the proposal herein is the increase of allocation of block reward for seed node operators from 5% to 40%.
+With this increase, more delegators can be accommodated in the system as more rewards become available.

 # Design Considerations